nagarajmanjunath/Smartcontract-rust-wasm/Readme.md

          yarn install

+# Build the rust traget binary

+        cargo build

 # Complie smart contract to wasm

       ./build.sh

-NOTE: Getter smart contract wiil get  compiled  and generate the traget folder which consist of json and wasm complied contract. which can be deployed.
+NOTE: Smart contract will get  compiled  and generate the traget folder which consist of json and wasm complied contract. which can be deployed.